What’s new with Medicare Part D in 2019?

 Medicare Part D premium may decline

-In its August 2017 news release, the Centers for Medicare and Medicaid Services (CMS) announced it expects a slight decline in the average monthly Medicare Part D premiums in 2018.
-CMS estimates 2018 Medicare Part D premiums to average $33.50 per month, compared with $34.70 a month reported in 2017.This premium decline will be the first for Medicare Part D since 2012.
+In its July 2018 news release, the Centers for Medicare and Medicaid Services (CMS) announced it expects a slight decline in the average monthly Medicare Part D premiums in 2019.

 Medicare Part D coverage gap narrows

 If the total cost of your prescriptions reaches a certain amount— set each year by the federal government — you pay more for your prescriptions.
 This is the Medicare Part D coverage gap, also known as the “donut hole.”
-In 2018, once you and your plan have spent $3,750 on your prescription drug costs, you will be in the coverage gap.
-(That’s $50 more than the 2017 amount.)
-At that point, you will pay 35% of the cost of brand-name prescriptions and 44% of the cost of generic medications until the total cost of your covered medications reaches $5,000 (again, $50 more than the 2017 amount).
+In 2019, once you and your plan have spent $3,820 on your prescription drug costs, you will be in the coverage gap.
+(That’s $70 more than the 2018 amount.)
+At that point, you will pay 25% of the cost of brand-name prescriptions and 37% of the cost of generic medications until the total cost of your covered medications reaches $5,100 ($100 more than the 2018 amount).
 If you reach that limit, you will pay a small amount for your covered prescription drug costs for the rest of the year.
 The Medicare Part D coverage gap has been narrowing each year since Congress enacted the Affordable Care Act in 2010.
 The coverage gap will close in 2020.

 What does Medicare Part D cover?